 This course can prepare you for employment in contract archaeology and for graduate school in anthropology.
 Students interested in history and other related fields also can benefit from this exciting and unique experience.

-The field school will be offered through Penn State Continuing Education for 6 credits: ANTH 492 (3 credits) and ANTH 493 (3 credits).
+The field school will be offered through Penn State for 6 credits: ANTH 492 (3 credits) and ANTH 493 (3 credits).
 It will be held during the Maymester, from May 11 through June 9, 2015.

 There will be a break for lunch.
 Some days will be devoted to lab work and lectures by visiting experts.